 We suggest that the cloud system becomes highly saturated when the~WD has relatively low luminosity and a small radius, comparable to that of a cold~WD.
 In this case, a cloud slab provides reprocessing efficiency high enough to transform the soft X-ray/far UV flux into the optical band.
 This picture is proposed to represent the~RXJ0513 state with low X-ray flux and high optical brightness.
 Alternatively, a luminous~WD with an expanded photosphere is likely less favourable for clouds formation.
 The cloud slab becomes rarefied, and the reprocessing efficiency decreases.
 This picture corresponds to the source's low optical state, accompanied by high X-ray flux.

-This suggested toy model explains qualitatively the observed properties of~RXJ0513 and may open a window for observational investigations of thermal instability in plasma irradiated by hard UV/soft X-ray flux.
+This suggested toy model qualitatively explains the observed properties of~RXJ0513 and may open a window for observational investigations of thermal instability in plasma irradiated by hard UV/soft X-ray flux.